• Home

 Bunker Hill Branch Library

 Join us for a monthly book club at the Bunker Hill Branch Library.
-In February, we will be discussing Clementine: The Life of Mrs. Winston Churchill by Sonia Purnell.
+In April, we will be discussing The Paris Library by Janet Skeslien Charles.
 Copies of the book are available to borrow from the branch library and the main library.

 BRASS Book Club